WaicongTam/Assignment-Portfolio/README.md

 The first assignment is about wrangling and explanatory analysis on data, it is composed of two parts. <br>
 Part A is about analysis of the words in two books.
 I discovered the numeric distribution and compare the top words of the two books.<br>
 Part B is about the analysis of the crime records in the state of South Australia.
 Data wrangling and visualisation techniques are implememnted in this part.
 I analysed crimes in different suburbs, in different years and in other aspects.
+#### Assignment 2
+This assignment is about applying classification machine learning algorithms on weather data to make prediction.
+At the last part of the assignment, I tried out different methods to improve the accuracy of the model including parameter tuning, feature scaling, using a larger training set and using more feature.
+I made a amateur analysis on those methods.
+Overall this is a very fun and interesting project.
 ## Hope you enjoy it!